Methodological requirements

 General structure of written assignments includes:

-Research part – composed from the description of the theoretical background or presentation of the results of the scientific research.
-This part of the paper should have chapters, preferably divided into subchapters/subsections, etc. Every chapter should end with a short conclusion.
+The Research part describes the theoretical and/or analytical framework applied in the thesis and presents the concrete results of the research.
+This structural part must have chapters, which may be divided into subsections, paragraphs and sub-paragraphs.
+Every chapter should end with a short conclusion.

-Written assignments have to be written in a grammatically correct scientific language.
+2. The written work must be written in a grammatically correct scientific language, without proofreading errors.

-The text should be printed on A4 form of sheets.
+5. The text should be printed on A4 form of paper pages.

 Preparation of written assigments

 Written assignments – essays and term papers are to be prepared during a semester, under the supervision of a lecturer.
-Topics should be provided by or consulted with a lecturer, who can also ask to present essays orally or defend them in public.
-Consultations during the seminars are also available.
-Deadlines of submitting written assignments are set by course conveners and must be met precisely.
+Topics should be chosen through consultations with a lecturer, who can also ask to present essays orally or defend them in public.
+Consultations and presentations of the essay/term paper during the seminars are also possible.
+Deadlines of submitting written assignments are set by course instructors and must be met precisely.

 Preparation order of Master’s theses

-Master’s seminars are organized weekly, and led by a lecturer of Master’s seminar who gives and evaluates assignments aiding students to develop their thesis.
+Master’s seminars are organised weekly, and led by the instructor of the Master’s seminar, who gives and evaluates assignments, aiding students to develop their thesis.

 During Master’s seminars a student must: